websavers/WHMCS-admin-tab-creator-library/README.md

 You must create a [WHMCS addon module](https://developers.whmcs.com/addon-modules/) for this to work.
-Include the above javascript file in the module's templates/js folder (optional location, but that's WHMCS's preferred standardized location).
+Include the busyrack_admin_tabs.js file in the module's templates/js folder (optional location, but that's WHMCS's preferred standardized location for module javascript).
 Then add the following to your module's hooks.php file with the following edits:
 - You'll probably want to change the 'my_tab_name' values throughout
 - You will need to change 'my_module_name'
 - If you intend to insert your tab into the supportickets pages, the conditional that compares `$vars['filename']` should be changed from 'clients' to 'supporttickets'.